Volunteering in Research

 This series provides basic information about research and are intended to help potential participants understand how research works, what questions they should consider asking, and things to think about when deciding whether to participate in a study.

-All videos are in both Spanish and English.
-Ver todo videos en Español: Videos Informativos.
+Some videos are in both Spanish and English.
+Ver algunos videos en Español: Videos Informativos en Español.